Gioppix/self-healing/README.md

 - In Tab B open: http://localhost:8080/critical-service/set_failure_mode/off
 - Refresh Tab A — response should be `{ "status": "OK" }` again.

-## Environment variables and Telegram
+## Parameters to edit

-Edit `.env` (copied from `.env.example`) to control:
+Edit `start.sh` to control:
 - `POLL_INTERVAL` (seconds between monitor checks)
 - `LATENCY_THRESHOLD_SEC` (seconds; when exceeded the monitor will consider service too slow)
-- `TELEGRAM_BOT_TOKEN` and `TELEGRAM_CHAT_ID` (optional) — if provided, monitor will try to send alerts to the specified Telegram chat.

-If you don't provide Telegram credentials the monitor will simply print alerts to its logs.
+- `CHANNEL_ID` (Telegram channel ID: if not provided the monitor will simply print alerts to its logs.)

 ## Windows notes / Docker socket

 - The `admin-service` expects to run `docker restart <service>` inside the container.
 The compose file mounts the host Docker socket (`/var/run/docker.sock`) into the container to allow this.
 On Linux and WSL2 this works as-is.
-- On native Windows (without WSL2) `/var/run/docker.sock` may not be present or accessible.
-If you see failures in `admin` logs like `Restart failed: ...`, consider these options:
-  - Run the stack inside WSL2 (recommended) where the Unix socket is available.
-  - Run `admin-service` locally (not in a container) so it uses the host's Docker CLI.
-  - Replace the restart mechanism with a Docker API-based approach or use an alternative recovery mechanism (e.g., `docker compose restart critical` from host).
+ - The `admin-service` expects to run `docker restart <service>` inside the container.
+The compose file mounts the host Docker socket (`/var/run/docker.sock`) into the container to allow this.
+On Linux and WSL2 this works as-is.
+ - On Windows: ensure Docker Desktop WSL2 integration is enabled for your distribution.
+If `admin` fails to restart containers, check the `admin` logs and confirm the socket is available inside the container.

 ## Troubleshooting